sahiljhawar/uptime/README.md

 > Change the interval of the uptime check by changing the cron schedule in the `github/workflows/uptime-workflow.yml`

+## To Do
+- [ ] Add a way to notify when a website is down
+- [ ] Add a way to notify when a website is up after being down for a while
+- [ ] Add a way to notify when a website is down for a long time
+- [ ] Remove websites from JSON if they are removed from the workflow file

 ## Acknowledgements
 Based on AnandChowdhary's [uptime](https://github.com/upptime/upptime) project.